Toya (singer): Career

 Toya’s career jump started when Courtney Benson and Tony Davis signed Toya to their production company, Hit City Music Group.
 The two also managed another St. Louis native, Hip Hop superstar Nelly.
 They took Toya to Arista Records, where then-label chief L.A.
 Reid signed her to a major record deal instantly.
 Toya’s first single "I Do!!" had major chart success.
 And led to her self-titled debut album later that same year, which landed on the Billboard 200.
 Her second single was 2002's "No Matta What (Party All Night)".

 In January 2011, Toya announced via Twitter that she would like to record music again.
 In April 2013, she stated that she was attempting to record music again.

 Personal life

-Toya is married to Tamaurice "Tee" Martin, the wide receivers coach for the Baltimore Ravens.
+Toya is married to Tamaurice "Tee" Martin, the quarterbacks coach for the Baltimore Ravens.
 On March 15, 2004, their son Kaden Martin was born.
 In 2012, Toya gave birth to a second child, another son Cannon, according to her via Twitter.